melanierawluk/mindful-meds-capstone/README.md

 - Connect API with list of common meds.
 When adding a new med, could suggest meds while user is typing
 - Keep track of current medication inventory.
 Enter the amount of pills you have and how many you need to take each day and the app will calculate the date at which you need a refill.
 - Text/email/push reminders for when to take medications based on the schedule added, and also for refilling meds.
 Send a reminder to the user to take notes when starting a new medication or tapering off one.
+- Tracking for when the user logs or skips a certain medication for the day.
+Along with this, the swipe date functionality for the dashboard would be added.
+Selecting a certain date would tell the user whether or not they logged the medication.
+There would likely be a limitation for how far back th user could swipe, and likely no forward swiping into the future dates.
+- User authentication
+    - POST /auth/login - Endpoint to log in a user
+    - POST /auth/register - Endpoint to create a new user